 We are recruiting...

-We are looking for a Parish Clerk to replace our current clerk, who is leaving at the end of the year.
+We are looking for a Parish Clerk to replace our current clerk, who is leaving soon.

 Clerk to Char Valley Parish Council & Responsible Financial Officer

 The full job description can be seen and downloaded here.

 The Clerk is responsible for carrying out all the legal requirements of the post and for ensuring that the instructions of the Council are carried out.
 The Clerk is expected to advise the Council on policies and on its activities as a Council and to gather and produce the information needed by councillors to make effective decisions.
 The Clerk is also the Responsible Financial Officer - responsible for all the financial records of the Council and the careful administration of its finances.

 1. To observe legal, statutory and other obligations on the Council.